wingechr/scapi/README.md

   in layer 2 and in (binary) stdin and stdout in layer 4. in these transitions, a method to decode / encode the data from and to binary must be specified

+* the server layer must:
+  * first match the http data (method, path, and expected query args) to an api endpoint of matching signature
+  * if endpoint has input:
+    read and convert body content
+  * convert query args:
+    call the enpoint
+  * if output:  convert result
+  * prepare response
+  * send output or []

 ## Exmaple structure (WIP)